ineffably/visilog/README.md

 ---

-**Stop copying and pasting console output manually - let your browser logs flow directly to files that your LLM can easily read!** ✨
+**Stop copying and pasting console output - let your LLM read your browser logs directly from files!** ✨